How To Choose A Rifle Scope?

 3. Self Defense

 Your best call for self-defense is usually a reflex sight or a holographic sight since you’ll need something capable of quick target acquisition.
 Since most scenarios are close-range encounters, you will need a scope that can be easily aimed and doesn’t need any fine-tuning beforehand.
 For some applications, a closed sight is preferred.
 If that fits your situation, we’ve reviewed the best red dot sights too.
 Regardless of the shooting application, learning how to sight in a red dot scope without shooting is a cost-efficient way to improve your accuracy.
-Recently, some combat units have started switching to low power variable optics to balance quick shooting in close quarters with more effectiveness at ranges beyond 100 yards.
+Recently, some combat units have started switching to low-power variable optics to balance quick shooting in close quarters with more effectiveness at ranges beyond 100 yards.
 That way, you have a gun that you can effectively fight with from 0 – 500 yds.
 See our list of the best 1-6x scopes for those picks.
 Now that we’ve got the usability and environment aspects out of the way, it’s time to talk about the real deal.
 Namely, how to properly choose a rifle scope.
 In the following lines, we’ll cover each of the scope’s characteristics.

 Magnification